Mercury Morris, part of Dolphins' two Super Bowl wins and their perfect season, dies at 77

 Morris was the starting halfback and one of three go-to runners that Dolphins coach Don Shula utilized in Miami’s back-to-back title seasons of 1972 and 1973, alongside Pro Football Hall of Famer Larry Csonka and Jim Kiick.
 Morris led the Dolphins in rushing touchdowns in both of those seasons, finishing with an NFL-best 12 in 1972 and then 10 more in 1973.

+“Morris left a lasting impact through his dynamic play, personality and record-breaking performances,” read part of a statement from the Dolphins on Sunday.
+“He loved the Dolphins, the fans and the community of South Florida and will forever be remembered as one of the greatest players to don the aqua and orange.”

-Those two seasons — the best in Dolphins’ history — just happened to be the best of Morris’ eight-year career as well.
+Those 1972 and 1973 seasons — the best in Dolphins’ history — just happened to be the best of Morris’ eight-year career as well.
 He rushed for a career-high 1,000 yards in 1972, then ran for 954 more along with a league-best 6.4 yards per carry the following season.

+Morris wasted no time making an impact on the Dolphins.
+In the first game as a rookie in 1969, he ran back a kickoff 105 yards for a touchdown against Cincinnati.
+That remains the longest in team history, and both his three career kick return TDs and average of 26.5 yards per return also are team records.

 “I think Shula gave everybody a different kind of direction and purpose being coached by this guy,” Morris said in 2008.
 “We were middle-class people and middle-class fans, and Shula was a blue-collar worker.
 And he had kind of a work ethic that really allowed you to see that if you work hard and you do what you’re supposed to do, then things are going to turn out for you — not all the time but you adjust to that and do what’s necessary to try to do as best you can.”